kartik-v/bootstrap-fileinput/CHANGE.md

        - `progressCompleteClass`: styling for progress bar when upload is complete
 9. (bug #159): Ensure filestack is passed correctly with `outData` for events.
 10. (bug #160): Correct documentation typo for usage.
+11. (enh #162): New property ajaxSettings to allow configuring ajax params.

 version 4.1.6
 =============